Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 These modern editors are much more than a notebook under steroids, but include several useful features.
 From code folding and refactoring, to live visualization of notebooks.
 Most importantly, graphical debugging.

-You should find the editor/IDE that keeps you more focused, and quicker (that usually means pressing the least number of buttons and looking up less time as possible a cheatsheet).
-If that means something old, or very simple, or very flashy and frowned upon in the serious-ish world of theoretical physics.
+You should find the editor/IDE that keeps you more focused, and developing quicker (that usually means pressing the least number of buttons and looking up a cheatsheet less time as possible).
+Doesn't matter if that means something old, or very simple, or very flashy and frowned upon in the serious-ish world of theoretical physics.
 However, there are not that many editors that properly support Fortran and are multiplatform:

 - **Eclipse** a huge editor, with a new initiative dedicated to [scientific computing](http://www.eclipse.org/downloads/packages/release/photon/rc2/eclipse-ide-scientific-computing).
 Is one of the few (and probably the best) development environment for parallel computing.